-Our authorized capital stock consists of 3,290,000,000 shares of common stock and 10,000,000 shares of preferred stock, and as of August 8, 2022, certain equityholders of Topco (the "Advantage Sponsors"), Topco and Conyers Park II Sponsor LLC, an affiliate of Centerview Capital Management, LLC, which was Conyers Park's sponsor prior to the Merger (the "CP Sponsor"), collectively own 254,310,000 shares, or 79.85% (including 65.54% held by Topco), of our outstanding common stock.
+Our authorized capital stock consists of 3,290,000,000 shares of Class A common stock, and as of November 8, 2022, certain equityholders of Topco (the "Advantage Sponsors"), Topco and Conyers Park II Sponsor LLC, an affiliate of Centerview Capital Management, LLC, which was Conyers Park's sponsor prior to the Merger (the "CP Sponsor"), collectively own 254,310,000 shares, or 79.55% (including 65.30% held by Topco), of our outstanding Class A common stock.
 Subject to applicable law, the Advantage Sponsors, through their direct ownership of our common stock and their ownership of equity interests of Topco, and the CP Sponsor are able to exert significant influence in the election of our directors and control actions to be taken by our stockholders, including amendments to our third amended and restated certificate of incorporation and approval of mergers, sales of substantially all of our assets, and other significant corporate transactions.
 It is possible that the interests of Topco, the Advantage Sponsors and the CP Sponsor may in some circumstances conflict with our interests and the interests of our other stockholders, including you.